msu-eele-465/final-project-Hurlicane24/docs/planning/proposal.md

 What hardware will you require?
 Provide a conceptual circuit diagram and/or block diagram to help the reviewers understand your proposal.
 Be sure to introduce and discuss your figures in the text.

-I will require the parallax membrane keypad, 2 LED light bars, the LCD screen, the non-launchpad MSP430FR2355, the MSP430FR2355 launchpad, and the HC-SR04 sonar distance sensor
+I will require the parallax membrane keypad, 2 LED light bars, the LCD screen, the non-launchpad MSP430FR2355, the MSP430FR2355 launchpad, and the HC-SR04 sonar distance sensor.

 ## Software overview